What will people be like during the Millennium, and what will the millennial Kingdom of God be like?

 I adamantly disagree with the Pre-trib Rapture view, as well as with the notion that the Holy Spirit can or will be removed from the earth at any point.
 I also believe that the Pre-trib Rapture view has given many believers a false hope that Jesus will remove them before the final seven years begin.

 People are free to believe whatever they wish to believe.
 However, they are welcome to read what I believe about the restrainer, which is one section in my Rapture commentary.
 Also, I have responded to numerous questions about the Rapture.
-These can be found in the first (Rapture) section of my email responses page.
+These can be found in the Rapture Questions and Responses section on my email responses page.

 During the Millennium, I believe that the Holy Spirit will continue to do what He always has done.
 He will be the primary means by which God comforts, counsels, convicts, and communicates with people, just as He does now.